Hula Valley: Swamp drainage

 The draining operations, carried out by the Jewish National Fund (JNF), began in 1951 and were completed by 1958.
 In 1955 the Israeli government invited John Zuckerman to visit Israel as advisor on a project.
 It was achieved by two main engineering operations: the deepening and widening of the Jordan River downstream; and two newly-dug peripheral canals diverting the Jordan at the north of the valley.
-The drying out caused the extinction of the unique endemic fauna of the lake, including the cyprinid fish Acanthobrama hulensis, Oxynoemacheilus galilaeus or Galilean Stone Loach and cichlid fish Tristramella intermedia.
+The drying out caused the extinction or extirpation of the unique endemic or near-endemic fauna of the lake, including the cyprinid fish Mirogrex hulensis or Hula bream, the nemacheilid fish Nun galilaeus or Galilean stone loach, and the cichlid fish Tristramella intermedia or Hulan shortjaw tristramella.

-Though perceived at the time as a great national achievement for Israel, with the advent of the modern environmental movement, it became evident that the transformation of the swamp into agricultural land involved significant trade offs and had effects on the ecosystem that had not been perceived in the first half of the twentieth century, when the major concerns had been the reduction of malaria-bearing mosquitoes and improving economic productivity.
-In 1963, a small (3.50 km²) area of recreated papyrus swampland in the southwest of the valley was set aside as the country's first nature reserve.
+Though perceived at the time as a great national achievement for Israel, with the advent of the modern environmental movement, it became evident that the transformation of the swamp into agricultural land involved significant trade-offs and had effects on the ecosystem that had not been perceived in the first half of the twentieth century, when the major concerns had been the reduction of malaria-bearing mosquitoes and improving economic productivity.
+In 1963, a small (3.50 km2) area of recreated papyrus swampland in the southwest of the valley was set aside as the country's first nature reserve.
 Concern over the draining of the Hula was the impetus for the creation of the Society for the Protection of Nature in Israel.

 Draining the Hula turned out to be a mixed blessing.
-Water polluted with chemical fertilizers began flowing into Lake Kinneret (Sea of Galilee), lowering the quality of its water.
+Water polluted with chemical fertilizers began flowing into the Sea of Galilee, lowering the quality of its water.
 The soil, stripped of natural foliage, was blown away by strong winds in the valley, and the peat of the drained swamp ignited spontaneously, causing underground fires that were difficult to extinguish.
 Eventually part of the valley was transformed back into a wetland habitat.